DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-3/README.md

 Class variables are variables defined and stored in the class itself.
 Their values apply to the class and all its instances.

-Each isntance can change the values of those instance variables without affecting any other instances.
+Each instance can change the values of those instance variables without affecting any other instances.

 ```